gammasoft71/xtd/docs/documentation/Portability/README.md

 The compilers listed below are supported with xtd :

-* Xcode 11.6 - Apple clang version 11.0.3 or later
+* Apple Clang 14.0.0 (Xcode 14.2) or later
-* clang 10 or later
+* Clang 14.0.0 or later
-* GCC 10 or later
+* GCC 11.0 or later
-* Visual Studio 2019 RTW 16.0 or later
+* Microsoft Visual Studio 2022 (MSVC 14.30) or later

 ## Native

 xtd has a thin layer by library if needed to abstract operating system.
 This layer is called naturally **native**.

-For add a new Operating System, you juste have to implement native api for the new target Operating System.
+To add support for a new operating system, you simply need to implement the corresponding native API for that target.

 ### Native API by library